priyanka61mondal/Priyanka-Mondal/README.md

-# Hi there 👋 I'm Priyanka Mondal
+# Hi, I'm Priyanka Mondal 👋

-💻 Aspiring Data Analyst | Former MIS Analyst
+📊 Aspiring Data Analyst | Former MIS Analyst (2+ years experience)
-📊 Passionate about transforming data into meaningful insights
+🔎 Passionate about turning raw data into meaningful insights

 ---

-## 👩‍💻 About Me
+## 🚀 About Me

-I have **2 years and 4 months of experience as an MIS Analyst**, where I worked with data reporting, dashboards, and business insights.
-My role involved handling large datasets, preparing reports, and supporting teams with accurate data for decision-making.
+I am an aspiring **Data Analyst** with **2 years and 4 months of professional experience as an MIS Analyst**.
+During my previous role, I worked extensively with data reporting, business metrics, and performance tracking, helping teams make informed decisions through structured and accurate reports.

-Currently, I am taking a short break to **upgrade my skills and transition into a Data Analyst role**.
-I am actively learning and building projects using **Python, SQL, and Power BI** to strengthen my data analysis and visualization skills.
+Working closely with data sparked my interest in deeper analysis and data-driven problem solving.
+To pursue this passion, I am currently focusing on **upskilling in modern data analytics tools** such as **Python, SQL, and Power BI**.

-I enjoy exploring data, finding patterns, and presenting insights that can help organizations make better decisions.
+I enjoy exploring datasets, identifying patterns, and presenting insights through visualizations and dashboards that support smarter business decisions.

+My goal is to combine my **real-world MIS experience with advanced analytics skills** to build impactful data solutions and grow as a Data Analyst.

 ---

-## 🛠 Skills & Tools
+## 🧠 Skills & Tools

 **Data Analysis**
 - Python (Pandas, NumPy)